microsoft/python-environment-tools/README.md

 - Discovery of all global Python installs
 - Discovery of all Python virtual environments

+## Key Methodology

+We leverage Rust's performance to quickly scan for Python environments available to the user.
+When we find them, we gather all relevant information immediately to avoid the need for repeated discovery.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a